aarondodd/aws-cdk-rdsprivatelink-demo/README.md

 ## Testing

-In the AWS account listed under "principals_to_share_with", you can create an EC2 instance that can route to the Endpoint you created and use the MySql cli to connect.
+**Connectivity**: In the AWS account listed under "principals_to_share_with", you can create an EC2 instance that can route to the Endpoint you created and use the MySql cli to connect.

+**Failover**: In the AWS console, reboot the RDS instance and choose "reboot with failover".
+Watch the target group's members in another tab and in a few minutes it should update to a new IP address.

 ## Enhancements